-As we creep into the thick of winter whilst living in restrictive circumstances due to COVID, it's more important than ever to explore the theme of mindfulness in your every day life.
+As we creep into the thick of winter whilst living in restrictive pandemic circumstances, it's more important than ever to explore the theme of mindfulness in your every day life.

 But have you considered applying mindfulness to your workouts?